Optimal (partial) transport to non-convex polygonal domains: Abstract

 \section{Abstract}

-In this paper, we investigate the optimal (partial) transport problems when the target is a non-convex polygonal domain in \(\mathbb{R}^2\).
-For the complete optimal transportation, we prove that the singular set is locally a 1-dimensional smooth curve, except for a finite number of points.
-For the optimal partial transportation, we prove that the free boundary is smooth except for a finite number of singular points.
+In this paper, we investigate optimal (partial) transport problems for which the target is a non-convex polygonal domain in \(\mathbb{R}^2\).
+For the complete optimal transport problem, we prove that the singular set is locally a smooth one-dimensional curve away from finitely many points.
+For the optimal partial transport problem, we prove that the free boundary is smooth away from finitely many singular points.
+In higher dimensions, we formulate two conjectures concerning the structure of singularities when the target is a non-convex polytope.